kimjyhello/CppND-Capstone-Pacman/README.md

 * C4: Classes use appropriate access specifiers for class members: All class data members are explicitly specified as public, protected, or private.
 * C5: Classes encapsulate behavior: Appropriate data and functions are grouped into classes.
 Member data that is subject to an invariant is hidden from the user.
 State is accessed via member functions.
 * C6: Overloaded functions allow the same function to operate on different parameters: One function is overloaded with different signatures for the same function name.
+* C7: The project uses smart pointers instead of raw pointers: The project uses at least one smart pointer.
+* C8: The project makes use of references in function declarations: At least two functions use pass-by-reference in the project code.

 ## Dependencies for Running Locally